The best nursing chairs for your nursery

 Best nursing chair for back pain

 The Chatsworth glider chair in a white wood finish provides maximum comfort and support with soft corduroy cushions.
-The cushion pockets provide handy extra storage space and the unique seven-recline position design enables you to adjust to the positions best for feeding.
+The cushion pockets provide handy extra storage space, and the unique seven-recline position design enables you to adjust to the positions that are best for feeding.
 The gentle rocking mechanism helps get your baby to sleep.

 Pros